openhab/org.openhab.binding.zwave/doc/zipato/phpsg01_0_0.md

 ### Parameter 7: Customer Function

 Customer Function
-Notification type 0: Using Notification Report 1: Using Sensor Binary Report Values in the range 0 to 4 may be set.
+<p&gtNotification type 0: Using Notification Report 1: Using Sensor Binary Report</p&gt
+Values in the range 0 to 4 may be set.

 The manufacturer defined default value is ```4```.